Armadillos

 Identifying Armadillos

 If you do not see the critter, you may notice damaged flower beds, holes in the yard, and dying trees.
-They are fast and efficient diggers, so it’s possible you’ll see a large area of land dug up over night as they search for food.
+They are fast and efficient diggers, so you may see a large area of land dug up overnight as they search for food.

 Professional Assistance

 Though armadillos may not be threatening to you, it is not to say that there is no inherent risk to having them on your property.
 In the event that armadillos make their way onto your land, action should be taken to prevent further damage.
-Don’t hesitate to contact Critter Control® of West Palm Beach at 561-274-0224 at the first sign of armadillo activity to request your free consultation.
+Don’t hesitate to contact Critter Control® at the first sign of armadillo activity to request your free consultation.